-For many companies capturing lease accounting data will be the biggest implementation hurdle on the path to complying with the new FASB and IFRS standards.
+For many companies, capturing lease accounting data will be the biggest implementation hurdle on the path to complying with the new FASB and IFRS standards.
 Few organizations have a centralized repository to track all of the information about their real estate and equipment leases.
 As a result, companies will need to go through a process to identify which data needs to be collected and where to find it.
-Once located the data will need to be abstracted from contracts, validated to ensure its completeness and reconciled between systems to confirm its accuracy.
-For each lease as many as 100 different pieces of data may need to be captured – the name and address of the leasing company; fixed and variable rent; frequency and timing of rent payments; options to renew, return or buyout the asset at End-of-Term.
+Once located, the data will need to be abstracted from contracts, validated to ensure its completeness, and reconciled between systems to confirm its accuracy.
+For each lease, as many as 100 different pieces of data may need to be captured, including the name and address of the leasing company; fixed and variable rent; frequency and timing of rent payments; and options to renew, return, or buyout the asset at end of term.
 A recent PWC/CBRE study found that 73% of companies expected collecting data to be “somewhat difficult” or “very difficult.”

 To help you with this massive undertaking, our team of leasing experts has assembled the ten critical success factors for capturing lease accounting data.
 The best practices are based upon our many years of working with Fortune 500 companies to transform and automate their lease accounting processes.

 The 10 Critical Success Factors to Capturing Lease Accounting Data

 The SEC has defined implementation deadlines for the new lease accounting standards which vary based upon your fiscal year and the private/public nature of your ownership.
 The earliest implementation deadlines for December 31st filers are for fiscal year 2019.
 However, the official deadlines don’t provide the full picture.
 The SEC is also requiring comparative reporting – three years of income statements and two years for balance sheets.
 As a result, you will likely need to start capturing lease accounting data well in advance of the official deadline – for some companies, as early as January 2017.